ManueleDentello/OAuth2-server/README.md

 The server will respond with a positive messagge in case of a correct request.

-Also, for the sake of the project, the `/username` has been created with the same logic: The server will respond with the username of the logged user.
+Also, to demonstrate the complete OAuth flow, the `/username` endpoint has been created with the same logic: The server will respond with the username of the logged user.

 [back](#top)